 Our teachers work alongside the Curriculum Leader on the continual development of our curriculum provision.
 The following staff have a specific responsibility for the leadership of individual subjects:

-English- Mrs Coyle (Assistant Head/ Key Stage Two Lead) and Mrs Deakin (Assistant Head/ EYFS Lead)
+Faith Life/ RE- Mrs Coyle (Assistant Head/ Key Stage Two Lead) and Mrs Higgens (Assistant Head/ Key Stage One Lead)

 Science- Mrs Collins and Mr Kendrick

 PSHE- Mrs Fahy and Mrs Fleming